-Part A. Introduction to the Heartland Planning Region RWSP
+Part A. Introduction to the Tampa Bay Planning Region RWSP

-The following describes the content of the Heartland Planning Region RWSP.
-Chapter 1, Introduction, contains an overview of the District's accomplishments in implementing the water supply planning objectives of the 2010 RWSP; description of the land use, population, physical characteristics, hydrology and geology/hydrogeology of the area; and a description of the technical investigations that provide the basis for the District's water resource management strategies.
+The following describes the content of the Tampa Bay Planning Region RWSP: Chapter 1, Introduction contains an overview of the District's accomplishments in implementing the water supply planning objectives of the 2010 RWSP; a description of the land use, population, physical characteristics, hydrology and geology/hydrogeology of the area; and a description of the technical investigations that provide the basis for the District's water resource management strategies.
 Chapter 2, Resource Protection Criteria, addresses the resource protection strategies that the District has implemented or is considering implementing, including water use caution areas (WUCAs) and the District's minimum flows and levels (MFLs) program.
 Chapter 3, Demand Estimates and Projections, is a quantification of existing and projected water supply demand through the year 2035 for public supply, agricultural, industrial/commercial, mining/dewatering, power generation and landscape/recreation users and environmental restoration.
-Chapter 4, Evaluation of Water Sources, is an evaluation of the future water supply potential of traditional and alternative sources in the planning region.
-Chapter 5, Water Supply Development Component, presents a list of alternative and traditional WSD options for local governments and utilities, including surface water and stormwater, reclaimed water, water conservation, and fresh and brackish groundwater.
+Chapter 4, Evaluation of Water Sources, is an evaluation of the future water supply potential of traditional and alternative sources.
+Chapter 5, Water Supply Development Component, presents a list of alternative water supply development options for local governments and utilities, including surface water and stormwater, reclaimed water and water conservation.
 For each option, the estimated amount of water available for use and the estimated cost of developing the option are provided.
 Chapter 6 is an overview of water supply development projects that are currently under development and receiving District funding assistance.
-Chapter 7, Water Resource Development Component, is an inventory of the District's ongoing data collection and analysis activities and water resource projects that are classified as water resource development (WRD).
-Chapter 8, Overview of Funding Mechanisms, provides an estimate of the capital cost of WSD and WRD projects proposed by the District and its cooperators to meet the water supply demand projected through 2035 and to restore MFLs to impacted natural systems.
+Chapter 7, the Water Resource Development Component, is an inventory of the District's ongoing data collection and analysis activities and water resource projects that are classified as water resource development.
+Chapter 8, Funding Mechanisms, provides an estimate of the capital cost of water supply and water resource development projects proposed by the District and its cooperators to meet the water supply demand projected through 2035 and to restore MFLs to impacted natural systems.
 An overview of mechanisms available to generate the necessary funds to implement these projects is also provided.